top of page

 Based on this Article, the new owner cannot evict the tenant during the period of the original lease or increase the rental that must be paid.
 The new landlord will have to follow the law, as the old landlord had to, in giving the tenant notice.
 Thus, the same conditions will apply.

-Terminating A Lease Agreement By The Lessee In Dubai
+Terminating a Lease Agreement by the Lessee in Dubai

 Neither a tenant nor a landlord can make changes to a valid rental contract of their own accord.
 Any changes have to be agreed by both parties.
 This is regulated by RERA in Article 7 of Law No. 26 of 2007.